retypeapp/action-build/README.md

 - shell: bash
   env:
-    RETYPE_BUILD_PATH: ${{ steps.build1.outputs.retype-output-root }}
+    MY_ENV_TO_RETYPE_PATH: ${{ steps.build1.outputs.retype-output-path }}
-  run: echo "Retype config is at '${RETYPE_BUILT_PATH}' and the actual output at '${RETYPE_BUILT_PATH}'."
+  run: echo "Retype output is available at '${MY_ENV_TO_RETYPE_PATH}'."
 ```

-Other Retype actions within the workflow may consume the output of this action by using the `RETYPE_OUTPUT_ROOT` environment variable.
+Other Retype actions within the workflow may consume the output of this action by using the `RETYPE_OUTPUT_PATH` environment variable.

 It is required to upload the output with [actions/upload-artifact](https://github.com/actions/upload-artifact), as changes in the file system are not available across different GitHub action jobs.
 Then from the subsequent job(s), the artifact can be retrieved using the `download-artifact` action.

 The following sample demonstrates the [`upload-artifact`](https://github.com/actions/upload-artifact) and [`download-artifact`](https://github.com/actions/download-artifact) actions.